suckyble/ReaSetlistManager/README.md

 A robust, browser-based Setlist Manager designed for live performance with **Cockos REAPER**.

 This web app reads your Reaper project's **Regions** as songs, allowing you to drag-and-drop them into setlists, control playback, and manage song transitions seamlessly from a tablet or laptop.
+It's using Vanilla JavaScript for backwards compatibility so it should work on virtually anything, including old iPads and ancient Android tablets.

 ![screenshot](img/ReaSetlistManager.jpg)